 Everything in the world is uncertain.
 Although a hundred-million-dollar asset can cause problems without advance preparation, heritage is not just a matter of inheritance.
 It also involves a lot of arrangements, such as inheritance tax, gift tax, and liabilities included.

-There are 5 things you need to know about heritage planning:
+There are 5 things you need to know about inheritance planning:

 1. Know assets and liabilities